-Business studies with a focus on logistics
+Business Studies with a focus on Logistics

 Studentin läuft durch das Lager nach BWL Abschluss mit Schwerpunkt Logistikmanagement